pablomarx/RaspberrySqueak/README.md

 With a proper dev environment setup, running make should result in a kernel.img being generated.
-Copy that and an Squeak 2.x image onto an SD card, and then setup a config.txt to look like:
+Copy that and an Squeak/Scratch/eToys image onto an SD card, and then setup a config.txt to look
+like:

 initramfs squeak.image 0x00800000